Early Organized Crime

 Location chief Hennessy was shot (1890)

 Protesters, outraged at the jury’s failure to convict the suspects, marched on the New Orleans prison and killed eleven inmates, leading to a breakdown in diplomatic relations between Italy and the US.
-A report commissioned by the city’s mayor into the existence of secret societies in New Orleans stated that Hennessy had “a deeper knowledge of the Mafia and its methods than any other detective,” and that “Every man who had ever held a high position in police circles and every committing magistrate who has ever sat upon the bench in this city are convinced of its existence.6
+A report commissioned by the city’s mayor into the existence of secret societies in New Orleans stated that Hennessy had “a deeper knowledge of the Mafia and its methods than any other detective,” and that “Every man who had ever held a high position in police circles and every committing magistrate who has ever sat upon the bench in this city are convinced of its existence.”7

 Two notable Mafiosi known to have fled Italy, who would later lead their own crime families in the US, were Ignazio Lupo and Giuseppe Morello.
 Lupo, born March 1877, fled Sicily after he killed a business rival in his Palermo store.
-Arriving in New York in 1898, he went into business with family members and later started his own wholesale grocery business.7 Morello, born in May 1867 at Corleone, traveled to America around the time he was accused of the killing of Anna di Prima in 1894 (she was a witness against him in a homicide case).
-He was charged with “belonging to a criminal association for robbery and homicide,” although there was insufficient evidence to prosecute him.8
+Arriving in New York in 1898, he went into business with family members and later started his own wholesale grocery business.8 Morello, born in May 1867 at Corleone, traveled to America around the time he was accused of the killing of Anna di Prima in 1894 (she was a witness against him in a homicide case).
+He was charged with “belonging to a criminal association for robbery and homicide,” although there was insufficient evidence to prosecute him.9

 Gaetano Russo

-The chief of the Secret Service stated in 1885, “There exists a secret gang of Sicilian counterfeiters in this country with members in all the large cities … The gang are sworn to reveal nothing of their calling under an awful punishment.”
-Agent Andrew L. Drummond, head of the New York Division, responded, “It has long been known to me that the Italian counterfeiters in the country from Palermo and all parts of Sicily are banded together and that to betray one of their members is death at the hands of some chosen member.
-This order is called the ‘Maffa.’10
+“It has long been known to me that the Italian counterfeiters in the country from Palermo and all parts of Sicily are banded together and that to betray one of their members is death at the hands of some chosen member.
+This order is called the ‘Maffa.’”12

 One notable counterfeiter mentioned in Drummond’s reply was Gaetano Russo, who arrived in New Orleans in 1862 and went on to have a chaotic and violent career.
-Russo was charged with murder of a fellow counterfeiter in Chicago but was acquitted after the “Italians swore him free.
-He relocated to New York after the trial where he was acknowledged as “a leader among the Italians making counterfeit coins.11
+Russo was charged with murder of a fellow counterfeiter in Chicago but was acquitted after the “Italians swore him free.”
+He relocated to New York after the trial where he was acknowledged as “a leader among the Italians making counterfeit coins.”13

 In 1885, rumors began to spread in New York that Russo was an informant.
 It became known that he’d previously received a life sentence in Louisiana for arson but was pardoned after serving just one year.
 Fearful counterfeiters began to shy away from their work and quickly saw their profits begin to fall.
-One of Agent Drummond’s spies reported that “the Society of Italians are pretty well broke in New York city” and that it had been proposed that Russo should leave the city or be killed.12
+One of Agent Drummond’s spies reported that “the Society of Italians are pretty well broke in New York city” and that it had been proposed that Russo should leave the city or be killed.14

-Gaetano Russo & Candelaro Bettini (1888)
+Candelaro Bettini

-Gaetano Russo & Candelaro Bettini (1888)
+Candelaro Bettini

 Nicola Taranto